Number of Fellows per Rotation: 3

 Patient Care

-• Differentiation of normative/at-risk/disordered exams in infants, toddlers, and preschoolers
+• Differentiation of normative, at-risk, and disordered exams in infants, toddlers, and preschoolers.

-• Careful weighing of risks and benefits of psychopharmacological interventions in the very young patient
+• Careful weighing of the risks and benefits of psychopharmacological interventions in the very young patient.

 Medical Knowledge